-- Students must complete and sign the Express Education registration form.
-(See Course Schedule for a listing of courses.)
+Students must complete and sign the Express Education registration form.

-- Traditional undergraduate students have priority of classes.
+Traditional undergraduate students have priority to classes.
 Express Education students may be put on a waiting list, and will be admitted to classes that have not reached maximum class size.
 The professor must approve Express Education student enrollment.

 Tuition and Financial Aid

-- Tuition for Express Education classes is due the first day of class.
-Tuition is $185 per credit for first 4 credits of enrollment (Summer School classes not included).
+Tuition for Express Education classes is due the first day of class.
+Tuition is $315 per credit.
 Included in the tuition is a computer log-in and Student ID card, allowing access to the library, athletic events, and on-campus activities.
 There is no application fee for Express Education students, however, some courses require a fee for specialized instruction.